kyonifer/koma/README.md

     compile group: "golem", name:"golem-core", version:"0.6"
 }
 ```
-Right now only golem-backend-ejml and golem-backend-mtj are supported (ongoing work on jblas).
+Right now golem-backend-ejml, golem-backend-mtj, and golem-backend-jblas are supported.
 Golem will automatically use the backend you add to the project.
 If you'd like to use more
 than one backend in a project at the same time, see [multiple backends](#multiple-backends)
  below.